tsunami416604/azure-docs.hu-hu/articles/healthcare-apis/fhir-faq.md

 ### <a name="what-is-the-limit-on-_count"></a>Mi a korlát a _count?

-A jelenlegi korlát értéke 100.
+A _count jelenlegi korlátja 100.
+Ha a _count több mint 100-ra állítja be, akkor a kötegben figyelmeztetés jelenik meg, amely csak 100 rekordokat fog megjeleníteni.

 ### <a name="are-there-any-limitations-on-the-group-export-functionality"></a>Vannak korlátozások a csoportos exportálási funkciókhoz?